ilgun/swagger-play/README.md

 ```

+Also make sure you annotate the controller with @Api

 What this does is the following:

 * Tells swagger that the methods in this controller should be described under the `/api-docs/pet` path